 |Description||MA is decomposed into a product MA = L * U, where L is lower-triangular with the diagonal elements equal to 1, and U is upper-triangular.
 As the combined number of non-trivial elements of L and U just fit into a matrix of the same dimensions as MA, the result is stored in a single matrix MLU rather than in to distinct matrices L and U. Actually, it is not the "true" matrices L and U which are combined into MLU, but rather a row-wise permutation, whose indices are output in the vector Ind.
-The return value indicates if the number of permuations was even (+1) or uneven (-1).

 There are applications where it makes sense to make near-singular matrices decomposable by "pivot editing": If, in the partial pivoting process employed in the decomposition and inversion, no diagonal element larger than the threshold is available, the scaling of the matrix is done with the threshold value rather than with the tiny diagonal element.
 That way, divisions by (near-)zero are avoided.
-This pivot editing can be chosen through a call to MF_LUDsetEdit.
-By default, pivot editing is switched off.

 By default, this pivot editing is switched off.
 If you wish to switch it on for all calls to MF_LUdecompose and to the functions based upon it, namely MF_inv and MF_solve, you can do so by calling MF_LUDsetEdit.
 However, as this method is not thread-safe, you cannot use it in order to set different thresholds for different calls to the functions mentioned.
 Instead, use their "wEdit" variants, i.e. MF_LUdecomposewEdit, MF_invwEdit and MF_solvewEdit.
 They take the desired threshold as the additional argument thresh.
 Note that thresh is always real, also in the complex versions.

 The return value indicates if the factorization was successful and if the number of permuations was even or uneven: